forwardemail/free-email-forwarding/README.md

 * [python-dkim-verify][] - for validation of DKIM signatures, see [its requirements][python-dkim-verify] for more information

 * DNS records - you need to setup and modify your DNS records with your own self-hosted version.
 See [How Do I Get Started and Set Up Email Forwarding](#how-do-i-get-started-and-set-up-email-forwarding) (obviously replace `forwardemail.net` with your own domain - and make sure you do DNS lookups for all related subdomains such as `mx1.forwardemail.net`, `mx2.forwardemail.net`, and `spf.forwardemail.net` – and clone them with your own).
-We recommend using Amazon Route 53 for DNS hosting.
+We recommend using Cloudflare or Amazon Route 53 for DNS hosting.

 * Reverse DNS ("rDNS") with PTR Record- - the PTR record for your server's IP address is controlled by your server provider, and therefore you need to contact your server provider to set the PTR record for you.
 Services such as DigitalOcean will set a PTR record for you automatically as long as you use a fully-qualified domain name ("FQDN").